-One of the furniture that we can make the most of is sofas or armchairs.
-Due to their size, they are difficult to transport and, if they are in good condition, they represent a significant money saving.
+One of the pieces of furniture that we can make the most of is sofas or armchairs.
+Due to their size, they are difficult to transport and, if they are in good condition, they represent a significant money-saving.
 So, before keeping them, check them to make sure they don’t have insects.
 Then make them yours with new covers, upholstery, cushions, pillows, etc.

 - Bed bases and mattresses